Leave of Absence

 - A holiday or period of absence in term time of 5 or more days, which has not been authorised by the Head Teacher (Code G).
 The Government has directed that Head Teachers may now only grant leave for a holiday in exceptional circumstances

 - If you notify the school that your child is ill prior to or after a period of either authorised or unauthorised absence, you will need to provide medical documentation or the absence will be unauthorised and if the total number of days is 5 or more than a referral may be made for a Fixed Penalty Notice

 - If you withdraw your child/children from school during term time, without authorisation being requested in advance, in line with the school’s policy

-- Exclusion FPNs can also be used during the first 5 days of exclusion.
+- FPNs can also be used during the first 5 days of exclusion.
 Parents are made aware of the consequences by letter when a child is excluded from school

 Fixed Penalty Notices (Please see WSCC Penalty Notice leaflet) - Applies to Years 7 to 11 only